Mr. Rogers always wore long-sleeve sweaters, which made some people convinced he was hiding tattoos underneath them.

 The Truth About Mr. Rogers

-Rogers, born March 20, 1928 in Latrobe, Pa., eschewed an Ivy League education to graduate magna cum laude from Florida’s Rollins College with a degree in music.
-He learned to write music and play the piano, talents that he put to good use in writing more than 200 songs that he’d perform on his show as well as several operas for kids.
+Mr. Rogers, born March 20, 1928 in Latrobe, Pennsylvania, eschewed an Ivy League education to graduate magna cum laude from Florida’s Rollins College with a degree in music in 1951.
+He learned to compose music and play the piano, talents that he put to good use in writing more than 200 songs that he’d later perform for children throughout his lifetime.

-Likewise, the worst curse word he’s said to have used was “mercy.”
+The worst curse word he’s said to have used was “mercy.”
 He would say it whenever he felt overwhelmed — like when he saw the stacks of fan mail he received every week.
-Undeterred, however, Rogers personally responded to every piece of fan mail he received over the course of his 50-year career.
+Undeterred, however, Rogers personally responded to every piece of fan mail he received over the course of his career.

-A few months before his death, when he clearly knew his end was near, Rogers recorded a nearly final message (above) for his adult fans who’d watched his show every day:
+A few months before his death, Mr. Rogers recorded a message for his adult fans who watched his show every day: